Bil4Ben/US-Flight-Cancellation-Analysis-January-June-2026/README.md

 January experienced the highest U.S. flight cancellation rate, while cancellation rates were substantially lower during April and May, indicating significant variation across the first half of 2026.

-### Conclusions
-The analysis demonstrates that U.S. flight cancellations are not randomly distributed.
-Cancellation rates vary according to several dimensions:
-Airline → Airport → Route → Departure Time → Day of Week → Month

-The strongest temporal patterns were:
-- January had the highest monthly cancellation rate.
-- Sunday and Monday had the highest weekly cancellation rates.
-- Evening flights, particularly around 9–10 PM, showed higher cancellation rates.
-- Some U.S. airports and routes experienced substantially higher cancellation rates than others.
-- Cancellation rates differed considerably between airlines.

-These patterns suggest that cancellation risk is influenced by a combination of temporal, geographic, route-level, and airline-specific factors.

 ### Business Implications
 The findings could be useful for airlines, airports, and passengers in the U.S. aviation industry.
 Airlines could investigate high-risk departure periods and routes to identify operational bottlenecks.
 U.S. airports with consistently high cancellation rates could be examined for congestion, capacity, weather, or other operational issues.